maxnowack/signaldb/docs/getting-started/index.md

 ---
 # Getting Started

-Welcome to the Getting Started Guide for SignalDB, a client-side database with a seamless MongoDB-like interface and top-notch TypeScript support.
+Welcome to the Getting Started Guide for SignalDB, a local-first database with signal-based reactivity and real-time synchronization.
+This guide will help you understand the basics of SignalDB and get you up and running quickly.

 SignalDB is designed for blazing fast query performance and data persistence, while remaining framework-agnostic.